Meet Bonnie and Clyde

 After a long string of petty thefts that began in 1926, Clyde Chestnut Barrow was sent to the Eastham Prison Farm in April 1930.
 The Eastham Prison Farm was the first maximum-security prison in Texas.
-Because of its grueling work assignments, the treacherous conditions, and the difficulty of escaping the unit, even hard-core criminals dreaded being sent to this facility.
+Because of its grueling work assignments, treacherous conditions, and difficulty escaping the unit, even hard-core criminals dreaded being sent to this facility.

 As they say, it was love at first sight.
 They were immediately attracted to one another, and over the course of the next few weeks, Bonnie became smitten with Clyde’s roguish behavior and charming demeanor.
 Throughout their crime spree and violent death, the two remained nearly inseparable.

 Paroled in February 1932 from the Eastham Prison Farm, Clyde emerged a hardened and bitter criminal.
 Ralph Fults, an inmate that knew Clyde well, said he watched him "change from a schoolboy to a rattlesnake."
 In the "public enemy era" that ran between 1931 and 1934, Bonnie and Clyde quickly joined the ranks of John Dillinger and Pretty Boy Floyd.